 - To create a form that stays linked to an original form submission.

-- For forms that populate custom post categories (user generated content).
+- This is for forms that populate custom post categories (user-generated content).

 - To populate fields with data from another entry from a different form.